bbauska/W3Cx-3of5/README.md

 We won\'t detail this demo here, but take a look if you are curious to see what can be done with this new download attribute.
 As the FileWriter and FileSystem APIs are still supported only by Google Chrome (other browsers need polyfills), you will need Google Chrome to try it.

-We have also put the simplified [source code of this demo on JSBin.com](https://jsbin.com/muluwey/1/edit?html,css,js,output) for you to play with.
+We have also put the simplified <a href="https://jsbin.com/muluwey/1/edit?html,css,js,output">source code of this demo on JSBin.com</a> for you to play with.

 <!------------------------------------------------------------------------------------------------>
 <!------------------------------ 57. serverless download demo (xx) ------------------------------->